I'm watching Amy Porterfield's Course Confidential Bootcamp where she's teaching people how to create their first online course.

 My Ultimate Guide to LinkedIn for Business books taught the fundamentals of generating business through LinkedIn.

-I taught LinkedIn marketing to beginners and kept the content focused towards people getting started on LinkedIn.
+I taught LinkedIn marketing to beginners and kept the content focused to people getting started on LinkedIn.

 I went very deep into advanced marketing.